-- □ Attendance at Outdoor Seated Live Events in Orange Tier is limited to a maximum 33% of total venue capacity as determined by applicable building or fire code.
-Visitors in suites count toward this capacity limit. - Maximum number of attendees in sports facility during an Outdoor Seated Live Event is limited to: - Audience groups must be limited to a total of 6 persons made up of a maximum of three household units. - Assigned seating is required to permit physical distancing of at least 6 feet between people of different households or audience groups. - Suites must be limited to 25% occupancy with no more than 3 households physically distanced within each suit, or six people from the same household.
-Suites may be occupied at 100% capacity only if all persons in the suite show the venue proof of full vaccination3 and have an assigned seat in the suite. - Venues may increase attendance capacity to 67%, if all guests show the venue proof of a negative COVID-19 test result within the 72 hours prior to attendance4 or proof of full vaccination.
-Customers should be made to attest their and their audience groups full vaccination status at the point of purchase.
-Customers that have attested to full vaccination, must show the venue the required verification, which is a government issued photograph identification and a proof of vaccination, such as the vaccination card (which includes the name of person vaccinated, type of vaccination provided and date last dose administered) or a photo of a vaccination card as a separate document or a photo of the attendee's vaccine card stored on a phone or electronic device or documentation of vaccination from a healthcare provider, before permitted entry into the venue or stadium. - All attendees must purchase tickets in advance.
-Game-day ticket sales are not permitted. - Seat purchases may only be made in blocks of six or fewer seats with members of a single household or audience group, as defined by this protocol.
-Seats within suites may be purchased in different configurations in compliance with suite capacity limits.
-Venues must require those purchasing tickets to attest that their seat reservation will contain attendees from no more than one household or audience group. - □ Tickets may only be purchased by California residents.
+- Attendance at Outdoor Seated Live Events in Orange Tier is limited to a maximum 33% of total venue capacity as determined by applicable building or fire code.
+Visitors in suites count toward this capacity limit. - Maximum number of attendees in sports facility during an Outdoor Seated Live Event is limited to: - Audience groups must be limited to three household units. - Assigned seating is required to permit physical distancing of at least 6 feet between people of different households. - □ Suites must be limited to 25% occupancy with no more than 3 households physically distanced within each suit, or six people from the same household. - □ Venues may increase attendance capacity to 67%, if all guests show a negative test result within the 72 hours prior to attendance or show the operator proof of full vaccination.3 - □ All attendees must purchase tickets in advance.
+Game-day ticket sales are not permitted. - □ With the exception of suites, spectators may only purchase blocks of seats with members of their own household and no more than three households can be within a suite.
+Venues must require those purchasing tickets to attest that their seat reservation will contain attendees from no more than one household. - Tickets may only be purchased by California residents.
 The venue must require those purchasing tickets to attest that they are a California resident and that all the members of the purchaser's party will be in-state visitors.
-Information will be prominently placed on all communications, including the Reservation and
+Information will be prominently placed on all communications, including the Reservation and Ticketing systems, to ensure guests are aware of Reservation and Ticketing requirements. - □ Ticketing offices must be protected with impermeable barriers, like Plexiglas.
+Instruct visitors where to queue to maintain a minimum of six feet of physical distance from others in the line. - Audience seating locations must be fixed or marked, with readily identifiable signs to indicate by section, row, and seat (assigned seating).
+Assigned seats must clearly define space for individuals with appropriate space per person (no blanket reservations or group or standing room only areas), and non-permanent seating arrangements must not be altered by spectators. - □ All household groups of attendees must be spaced at least 6 feet from the nearest other household group.